Mastering PWA Icons: Optimizing for Size, Adaptability, and Maskable Support

 Icon Sizes and Their Significance

-• Additional sizes (optional): While no longer strictly necessary for modern devices as browsers can efficiently resize from larger icons, you may still include sizes like 48x48, 72x72, 96x96, 144x144, and 384x384 for maximum compatibility with legacy devices.
+• Additional sizes (optional): Modern browsers can efficiently resize from larger icons, but you may include sizes like 48x48, 72x72, 96x96, 144x144, and 384x384 for maximum compatibility with legacy devices.

 The Safe Zone Concept